wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

 # Manage Environments

-You can view the environments of a given project in the **Environments** page of the project.
+You can view the environments of a given project on the **Environments** page of the project.

-By default, all projects in the cloud data plane (irrespective of the data plane region) are provisioned with two environments, development and production.
+By default, all projects in the cloud data plane (irrespective of the data plane region) are provisioned with two environments (i.e., development and production).
-The list of environments are listed in the order of deployment and promotion.
+The environments are listed in the order of deployment and promotion.
 The initial build takes place in the first environment and you can proceed to promote the component to subsequent environments.

 ## Create a new environment